typelevel/cats-effect/docs/tutorial.md

 To do so, of course, an `Async[IO]` instance must be in scope, but that instance is brought transparently by `IOApp` so we do not need to be concerned about it.

-During the remaining of this tutorial we will use polymorphic code, only falling to `IO` in the `run` method of our `IOApp`s.
+During the remainder of this tutorial we will use polymorphic code, only falling to `IO` in the `run` method of our `IOApp`s.
 Polymorphic code is less restrictive, as functions are not tied to `IO` but are applicable to any `F[_]` as long as there is an instance of the type class required (`Sync[F[_]]` ,